klauern/tb-cli/README.md

 To Do
 =====
-I don't have too much of a need to do much more with this, since it fits my needs pretty well, but there are a couple things I would probably like to try
-out:
+I didn't anticipate needing much more than what this offers, but I have a small list of things I'd like to include to fill it out a bit:

   * wrap rake tasks in the command-line app
   * include the [rails template generator][4] provided by the Torquebox team